emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 {{</notice>}}

+## What is "The Language Secret" anyways?

+I will admit, I didn't realize this the first time I read the book.
+The "Language Secret" itself is presented at the end of the introduction and in the final chapter.
+But I lost track of it through the book.

+## "Ah-hah" moments for experienced learners

+## Excessive verbosity buries the useful points

 ## Chapter breakdown

 _The Language Secret_ is divided into an introduction, conclusion, and 10 chapters.
+Below are quick breakdowns of each of the 10 chapters.

-Each chapter has a title, a subtitle, and a sub-subtitle.
-Yes, a sub-subtitle.
-Excessive verbosity is my main critique of The Language Secret, and these title names should give you a sense of what I mean by that.
+A note: I've introduced each chapter under my own "translated" titles.
+The real chapter titles always consist of title, a subtitle, and a sub-subtitle.
+Yes, a _sub_-subtitle.
+Excessive verbosity is one of my biggest problems with _The Language Secret._

-Below are the 10 chapters, fist my "translation" of the chapter name
+### Chapter 1: The 4 Core Language Skills — Speaking, Listening, Reading, and Writing

-1. The Birmingham Screwdriver: In Which We Find Out How To Get Started and Use The Right Tools for the Job: What Is Involved in Learning a Language and How Long It Takes
+**Original Title:** "The Birmingham Screwdriver: In Which We Find Out How to Get Started and Use the Right Tools for the Job: What is Involved in Learning a Language and How Long It Takes"

-**_Read: The 4 Core Language Skills: Speaking, Listening, Reading, and Writing._**
+* Introduces the 4 core language skills — speaking, listening, reading, and writing
+* Argues that each skill needs to be learned using a different method (contrast with the [Input Hypothesis](https://en.wikipedia.org/wiki/Input_hypothesis), which holds that all skills are learned by receiving comprehensible input alone)
+* Critiques perfectionism
+* Estimates that it would take \~45 hours over 6 months to learn to speak (but not write, read, or understand) a new language

+### Chapter 2: How to Learn Vocabulary

-2. Caught in the Web of Words: In Which We Learn from a Scot Who Loved English: Active and Passive Vocabulary
+**Original Title:** "Caught in the Web of Words: In Which We Learn from a Scot Who Loved English: Active and Passive Vocabulary"

+* Guidance on learning enough vocabulary to speak
+* Techniques: mind maps, learning word formation patterns, using frequency lists, a partner flashcard technique
+* Introduces the basic grammatical categories of words
+* Highlights words in English that often don't work the same in other language

+### Chapter 3: Why we Need to Learn Grammar

+**Original Title:** "NABULIONE: In Which We Survey the Field of Battle as We Prepare to Vanquish a Foe: Morphology and Syntax.
+Do We Really Need to Learn Grammar?"

+* Adults cannot acquire languages purely through input like children can (again, contrast with the [Input Hypothesis](https://en.wikipedia.org/wiki/Input_hypothesis))
+* Introduces basic grammatical terms
+* Highlights grammatical concepts to learn first for bare-bones communication

+### Chapter 4: Accelerated Language Learning

+**Original Title:** "Paranoid Android: In Which a Bored Supercomputer Helps Us to Examine Your Brain: Muscle Memory and Accelerated Language Learning"

+* Mnemonics: gender-color association mostly
+* You do not need to be gifted to be multilingual
+* Spaced repetition (... but no mention of Anki & co.)
+* A weird (and nonscientific) suggestion for physical memory aides based on right-brain-left-brain division
+* Don't study when you're not focused, less time more frequently is better

+### Chapter 5: Introduction to Language Families

+**Original Title:** "The Tower of Babel: In Which We Examine an Ancient and Hitherto Unsolved Puzzle: The Concept of Language Families and its Practical Consequences for Language Learning"

+* What are language families?
+* Germanic and Romance languages are easiest for anglophones to learn
+* Dialects, language colonialism, and racism

+### Chapter 6: The Germanic Languages

+**Original Title:** "'Rapunzel, Rapunzel, Let Down Your Hair': In Which We Meet the Brothers Grimm.
+Or One of Them, at Least: An Introduction to the Germanic Languages"

+* Origins of the Germanic languages
+* Grimm's Law and comparing vocabulary between languages
+* Germanic pronunciation and grammar
+* Word-color mnemonic for noun gender

+### Chapter 7: The Romance Languages

+**Original Title:** "1066 and All That: In Which an Arrow in an Eye Changed Our Language Forever: An Introduction to the Romance Languages"

+* Norman French influence on English
+* English is a Germanic language with extensive Romance vocabulary
+* How to "cheat" on Romance grammar for rapid basic communication
+* Shortcuts for learning Romance vocabulary

+### Chapter 8: How to Improve your Accent

+**Original Title:** "Through the Looking Glass: In Which Humpty Dumpty Meets Inspector Clouseau and an English Chanteuse: How to Aquire an Authentic Accent"

+* Alphabets, scripts, and syllabaries
+* Use the IPA to learn pronunciation
+* Music and imitation of stereotypical accents for pronunciation

+### Chapter 9: Translation, Idiom, Register, and Metaphor

+**Original Title:** "Safari: In Which We Journey Through the Bantu Tongues to Help Us See the Beauty, Variety and Complexity of Language: Translation, Idiom, Register, and Metaphor"

+* Language reflects culture
+* How to use Google translate well
+* Tones and speech patterns, idiom, and metaphor
+* Speaking in the appropriate register (e.g., formal, informal) in a new language

-**Read: How to Learn Vocabulary**
+### Chapter 10: Summary — How to Learn A Language

-**Chapter 3:**
+* Why language teaching in the Anglophone world fails

-## Use language families to learn multiple languages at once
+* How to learn and teach languages

-## Why don't I recommend this book for 1st-time learners?
+* The Language Secret: To speak a foreign language well, you first need to speak it badly

+## Conclusion